Transfinite Adams representability: Neeman's conjecture on Rosick y functors

 \section{Neeman's conjecture on Rosick\'y functors}

 The following definition is due to Neeman \cite[Definition 1.19]{Ne09}.

 \begin{defn} Let $\C T$ be a triangulated category with (co)products.
-A \emph{Rosick\'y functor} is a functor $H\colon \C T\r\C A$ to an abelian category with (co)products which takes exact triangles to exact sequences, is full, reflects isomorphisms, preserves (co)products, and there is a small full subcategory $\C P\subset \C T$ closed under (de)susp\-ensions, formed by $\alpha$\nobreakdash-small objects in $\C T$, and such that $\{H(P)\mid P\in\operatorname{Ob}\C P\}$ is a set of projective generators of $\C A$ and $H$ induces a bijection $\C T(P,X)\cong\C A(H(P),H(X))$ whenever $P$ is in $\C P$. \end{defn}
+A \emph{Rosick\'y functor} is a functor $H\colon \C T\r\C A$ to an abelian category with (co)products which takes exact triangles to exact sequences, is full, reflects isomorphisms, preserves (co)products, and there is a small full subcategory $\C P\subset \C T$ closed under (de)susp\-ensions, formed by $\alpha$\nobreakdash-small objects in $\C T$ for some regular cardinal $\alpha$, and such that $\{H(P)\mid P\in\operatorname{Ob}\C P\}$ is a set of projective generators of $\C A$ and $H$ induces a bijection $\C T(P,X)\cong\C A(H(P),H(X))$ whenever $P$ is in $\C P$. \end{defn}

-Under the standing assumptions of Section \ref{ryf}, the restricted Yoneda functor $S_{\alpha}$ satisfies all properties of a Rosick\'y functor except for being full, the subcategory $\C C$ consists of representable functors.
-Moreover, if $\C C=\C T^\alpha$, $S_\alpha$ is a Rosick\'y functor if and only if \arm{\alpha} holds.
+Under the standing assumptions of Section \ref{ryf}, the restricted Yoneda functor $S_{\alpha}$ satisfies all properties of a Rosick\'y functor, taking $\C P= \C C$, except for being full.
+Moreover, if $\C P=\C C=\C T^\alpha$ then $S_\alpha$ is a Rosick\'y functor if and only if \arm{\alpha} holds.

-Neeman conjectured that a triangulated category has a Rosick\'y functor if and only if it is well generated.
-It is easy to see that, if $\C T$ has a Rosick\'y functor, then it is well generated, we give a proof, first discovered by Rosick\'y, in this section.
+Neeman conjectured that a triangulated category has a Rosick\'y functor if and only if it is well generated in \cite[Conjecture 1.27]{Ne09}.
+It is easy to see that, if $\C T$ has a Rosick\'y functor, then it is well generated.
+We give a proof, first discovered by Rosick\'y, in this section.
 Neeman's conjecture is still open in the other direction.
 A consequence of Corollary \ref{Cor-Rosicky-func} is that it is enough to look for Rosick\'y functors of the form $S_\alpha$ for an appropriate $\C C$.
 Example \ref{ejemplillo} shows that we cannot always take $\C C=\C T^\alpha$ for some $\alpha$, which was the experts' first guess.
 Nevertheless, it is still an open question whether categories such as $D(k[[x,y]])$ possess a Rosick\'y functor.

 \begin{prop} Let $\C T$ be a triangulated category with coproducts.
-If there exists $H\colon \C T\r\C A$ be a Rosick\'y functor, then the category $\C T$ is well generated.
+If there exists a Rosick\'y functor $H\colon \C T\r\C A$ then the category $\C T$ is well generated.
 Moreover, if $\C C$ is the completion of $\C P$ by coproducts of $<\alpha$ objects, then $\C C$ satisfies assumptions (1--3) in Section \ref{ryf} and $S_{\alpha}$ factors as

 where $i$ is fully faithful and exact. \end{prop}